microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 Remember:

 - All C# client APIs are asynchronous, but all PowerShell APIs are synchronous.
-- To use the C# client APIs in a UWP app, use an instance of FactoryOrchestratorUWPClient instead of FactoryOrchestratorclient.
+- To use the C# client APIs in a UWP app, use an instance of FactoryOrchestratorUWPClient instead of [FactoryOrchestratorClient](../ClientLibrary/Microsoft-FactoryOrchestrator-Client-FactoryOrchestratorClient-FactoryOrchestratorClient%28System-Net-IPAddress_int%29/).
 - 'device' is used below to refer to the PC running the Factory Orchestrator service you connect to with the client.
 This could be the same PC as the client.

 # Factory Orchestrator .NET client sample